charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 {% include latitudetemp.html %}

 Notice here how the mean temperature appears to increase with latitude until latitude reaches -20.
-Then it slightly decreases.
+Then it begins to decrease.

-Thanks for reading my post about climate visualizations!
+Thanks for reading my post about interactive climate visualizations!